How to Use an iPhone for Writing your Novel

 Overall though, this is a workable combination for first draft writing and worth considering when travelling light.

-Writing on the iPhone using Siri
+Writing on iPhone using Siri

 Strengths and Weaknesses